 All LP gas cylinders must have an unexpired certification date stamp and be in good working order.
 Tanks in poor condition or out of date are a danger to fill and may cause injury to the fuel team, the artists, and/or participants.

 All LP Flame Effects must have 1/4-turn shut-off valves at each fuel supply connection as a primary emergency fuel shutoff point.
 These valves must be exposed and visible at all times.
 This valve also gives the artist control of the gas supply without having to manipulate the multi-turn supply valve on the tank itself.

-All fuel lines used must be rated for both pressure and for the type of fuel being used.
-This information must be printed on the fuel lines at the time of on-site inspection.
+All fuel lines used must be rated for both pressure and the type of fuel being used.
+This information must be printed/embossed and visible on the fuel lines at the time of on-site inspection.
 Air or pneumatic line is not acceptable as fuel hose.
 LP gas degrades rubber hose not specifically designed for use with that fuel.
 This results in the hose cracking from the inside out, potentially leading to a catastrophic failure.